dialogue-lang/runtime/README.md

 # DiaLang.Runtime
-Code to allow loading and reading of DiaLang code at runtime.
+Code to allow loading and reading of compiled DiaLang code at runtime.